schokotets/sendtime/README.md

 1) The DST parameter is useful for fixed-installation clocks, so they could have a button for DST/Non-DST switching.

 ## Setup
+Make sure the proper serial drivers are installed on the host.
+For the Arduino Nano, this often means installing CH340 drivers.

 When running from source, install [Go](https://golang.org) on your pc.

-Open the command line and install all go dependencies.
+Then open the command line and install all go dependencies.

 `go get go.bug.st/serial github.com/jacobsa/go-serial/serial`

-## Procedure
+## Use
 * attach the device to a serial interface, like usb
-* start the command line utility using `go run sendtime.go`
+* start the command line utility by executing the binary or, after downloading the dependencies as described above, using `go run sendtime.go`
 * select the serial device by typing the corresponding number / confirm the selected serial device with `y`
 * wait for the host to send the current time
 * done!